Absiyeh/RabitMq/README.md

 "*" means you must use one word

-"#" means you can you no word or many word
+"#" means you can use no word or many word

 sample: producer rout key is : aaa.bbb.ccc